ZBW-P/Deep-learning-resnet/README.md

 ## Dataset
 The dataset is available for download [here](http://www.cs.toronto.edu/~kriz/cifar.html).

-Make sure you upackage the dataset file and pick the all pickle files with Jupyter note in one folder.
+Make sure you unpackage the dataset file and pick all pickle files with Jupyter notes code file in one folder.